Our Perimeter Report

 The Government has legislated to bring promotions of qualifying cryptoassets within the scope of the financial promotion regime.
 This has been implemented by the FSMA (2000) (Financial Promotion) (Amendment) Order 2023.

-This regime will apply to cryptoasset financial promotions that can have an effect in the UK, including marketing by overseas firms.
+This regime applies to qualifying cryptoasset financial promotions that can have an effect in the UK, including marketing by overseas firms.

 It is estimated that there are over 200 cryptoasset exchanges, and many more firms providing other cryptoasset services that may be within scope of the regime.

-Unless a promotion is made, or approved by an authorised firm, or complies with an exemption in the Financial Promotion Order, firms will be committing a criminal offence if they continue marketing to UK consumers once the regime comes into force.
+Unless a promotion is made, or approved by an authorised firm, or complies with an exemption in the Financial Promotion Order, firms will be committing a criminal offence if they continue marketing to UK consumers.

 The definition of ‘qualifying cryptoasset’ that is in scope of this regime is set out in paragraph 26F of Schedule 1 to the Financial Promotion Order (FPO).
 Very broadly, a ‘qualifying cryptoasset’ is any cryptographically secured digital representation of value or contractual rights that is transferable and fungible.